oneoffcoder/books/sphinx/python-dothis/source/looping-zip-strict.rst

 Use ``zip(strict=True)`` when a length mismatch is a bug.
 It fails fast instead of silently dropping extra items.

+That small keyword turns an implicit assumption into executable validation.
+It is valuable whenever silently truncating data would hide a bug rather than gracefully handling uneven inputs.

 .. note::

    Python 3.10+